 An area of particular conservation significance within the subject site is the Heath Road remnant.
-This is a relatively large area of high quality and relatively undisturbed bushland and sever ral threatened flora species have been recorded from within this area.
-The province out on degrees.
+This is a relatively large area of high quality and relatively undisturbed bushland and several threatened flora species have been recorded from within this area.